cedar-policy/rfcs/text/0019-stricter-validation.md

 We would need to further extend set of type environments to include an entity representing this case, but, other than `AnyEntity`, we do not have a type that can represent the type of an unspecified entity.

-Instead, we observe that the existence of `AnyEntity` on it's own is not a problem for strict validation.
+Instead, we observe that the existence of `AnyEntity` on it's own is not a problem for strict validation, so we _can_ in fact use it as the type of an unspecified entity in strict mode validation.
-It is only a problem when it allows for construction of a union type representing multiple entity types.
+The `AnyEntity` type is only a problem when it allows for construction of a union type representing multiple entity types.
 We want to typecheck the policy with a distinct type environment for every entity type and for an unspecified entity.
 For each query environment, we can over-approximate by instead using `AnyEntity` as the type of the query variable.
 In each query environment, `AnyEntity` represents exactly one entity type,